Psy-Fer/blue-crab/README.md

 ### Usage

-POD5 is still in development and subject to change, and has had a number of backward compatibility changes so far.
+POD5 is still in development and subject to change, and has had a number of backward compatibility breaking changes so far.
 A backward compatible pod5 reading API cannot be expected yet.
 Hence, it is difficult to provide a stable conversion tool at the moment.